ccmbioinfo/osmp/docs/local-dev.md

 ## Front End

 The front end is a React.js SPA bootstrapped with [create-react-app](https://github.com/facebook/create-react-app) and written in [Typescript](https://www.typescriptlang.org/).
 [Styled-components](https://styled-components.com/docs) is used for theming and styling.
-Additional component tooling provided by [storybook](https://storybook.js.org/).
+Additional component tooling is provided by [storybook](https://storybook.js.org/).

 ### Building and editing the front end code

-- from the root project directory copy the sample .env file and enter the appropriate values
+- from the root project directory, copy the sample `.env` file and enter the appropriate values:
   - ```bash
     cp .env.sample .env
     ```
-- if this is your first time bringing up the app, install dependencies:
+- if this is your first time bringing up the app, install the dependencies:
   - ```bash
     docker-compose run --rm react yarn install
     ```